 Head to America’s Test Kitchen Kids where all resources are free!
 Families can check out recipes, activities and experiments, plus daily lesson plans and videos.
 Don't miss out on the huge collection of free recipes, and visit their social sites where they'll be answering home cook questions.

-Families can visit Raddish to order their free kit and also access free content including an at-home cooking camp program, recipes your kids can make with pantry staples and additional learning extensions across science, geography, language arts, and more.
+Families can visit Camp Raddish to access free content including an at-home cooking camp program, recipes your kids can make with pantry staples and additional learning extensions across science, geography, language arts, and more.

 Kids Cook Real Food

 Kids Cook Real Food is the perfect way to get your kiddos up to speed in the kitchen.
-Take advantage of the 14-day free trial, then for $19 you get two months unlimited access to 32 cooking lessons!
+You can join as a VIP member for $150 and get 45 cooking lessons, or join for 12 months for just $50!
 Designed to build skills and not just follow recipes, Kids Cook Real Food is the perfect online cooking class for kids.

 Tia Mowry's Quick Fix